ArtPoon/slides/markdown/mbi3100-mapping.md

 # SAM format

 * The SAM (Sequence Alignment/Map) format has become a standard output format for programs that align NGS reads to reference genomes.
   * It is a tabular, tab-separated data format.
   * Comments at top of file prefixed with `@`
+  * BAM is a compressed binary version of the SAM file.

 ```
 @HD	VN:1.0	SO:unsorted